 A tray-like airer, usually with a wooden frame and a soft mesh so that the pasta shapes are not damaged as they dry.
 These sometimes come stackable, so you can have a much larger drying surface area in a smaller footprint.
 Pasta shapes will dry just tossed in fine polenta on a tray, but these allow for air to circulate all around the shapes so they’d dry more quickly and more evenly and you’d probably use less polenta overall.
 I’ve not used one, so I’ve no idea if pasta would stick to the mesh or come off cleanly.

 You can make one of these fairly easily yourself.
-I’ve just made two myself – a smaller test one and a large one.
-The smaller one I’ve drilled holes in and inserted dowels for legs and I used this as a test project.
-It worked and I will go back and make two or three more of these as I can then stack them on my table.
+I’ve made some myself: smaller ones and a large one.
+The smaller ones I’ve drilled holes in and inserted dowels for legs (I first did one as a test project).
+It worked and have now made three more to stack together on my table.
 The larger one I based on the ones that Italian pasta makers actually use – it’s pretty large and has no legs.
-I think this will be useful when I make a lot of pasta and I’ll stack it on chairs or even outside.
-As these have been so recently made (in the last week as I write this – late April 2017) I have no images yet – I’ll take some photos and add them here.
+I think is useful when I make a lot of pasta and I stack it on blocks or between two chairs, and sometimes in summer I sit and make pasta in my garden and I rest it on my bench while I work.

 Chitarra pasta cutter £££

 A guitar-like (hence the name) cutter frame.
 If you have a pasta machine with a fettuccine or tagliolini head you wouldn’t need one.
 The idea is to lay a sheet of pasta over the strings and roll a rolling pin over the pasta, forcing it through the wires.
 The strips of pasta get collected in the base of the frame.
 It does look very medieval, and therefore quite cool!